 It also provides knowledge about biological bases of the human body, types, composition and production of various cosmetic products, their effects on the skin or outer body parts, control of their quality, safety and efficiency as well as the regulations relating to the cosmetic product supervision, marketing and advertising.

-The programme provides the basics for further studies at master’s and/or specialist level, and for lifelong technical and scientific training.
+The programme provides the basics for further studies at master’s and/or specialist level, and for lifelong professional and scientific training.